 Car Accident Liability

-Most people, including our Boston car accident lawyers at the Law Offices of Jeffrey S. Glassman, frequently use the term “car accident.”
+Most people, including our Boston car accident lawyers at the Jeffrey Glassman Injury Lawyers, frequently use the term “car accident.”
 While this is a commonly understood term used in everyday speech, the reality is most crashes are not “accidents” in the legal sense.

 Under the law in our state, civil wrongs (legally called a “tort”) are caused by either negligent conduct or intentional conduct.